-- Any type of payment or indemnification for early termination or dismissal, or deriving from the termination of the contractual relationship, in the terms provided, between the company and the Director, whether at the company's or the Director's initiative, as well as any type of agreement reached, such as exclusivity, post-contractual non-competition, minimum contract term or loyalty, that entitles the Director to any kind of remuneration.
+A.1.8 Any type of payment or indemnification for early termination or dismissal, or deriving from the termination of the contractual relationship, in the terms provided, between the company and the Director, whether at the company's or the Director's initiative, as well as any type of agreement reached, such as exclusivity, post-contractual non-competition, minimum contract term or loyalty, that entitles the Director to any kind of remuneration.

-No indemnity payments are envisaged for Directors in the event of termination of their functions as such.
-Compensation payments are only envisaged in the event of termination in the exercise of the executive functions they may perform, if any.
-In relation to this aspect, the scheme applicable to executive directors is as follows:
+No compensation payments are envisaged for Directors if they are terminated from their functions, as such.
+Compensation payments are only envisaged in the event of termination in the exercise of the executive functions they perform, if any.
+In this respect, the scheme applicable to executive Directors is as follows:

-- a) Change of control clause: in the event of a change of control, the executive Directors shall be entitled to an indemnity equivalent to 1 year's fixed and short-term variable remuneration. - b) Severance payment: the Chief Executive Officer and the Secretary Director are entitled to receive a severance payment, in the event of termination of the relationship by unilateral decision of the Company without just cause, equivalent to one year's fixed and variable remuneration in the short term. - c) Compensation for justified unilateral decision of the Director: in addition to the event of a change of control, the Chief Executive Officer is entitled to compensation equivalent to one year's fixed and variable remuneration in the short term if the company is in serious and culpable breach of its obligations, or if the Chief Executive Officer ceases to be the sole Chief Executive Officer of the Company.
-As regards the Secretary Director, she is entitled to the same indemnity in the event of a serious breach by the Company of its obligations, including the loss of the position of Secretary to the Board or General Secretary-Legal Director. - d) Non-competition clauses: the Chief Executive Officer's contract includes a 12month post-contractual non-competition agreement.
-This agreement is remunerated, and the compensation for the non-competition restriction is an annuity of fixed remuneration and annual variable remuneration in the short term.
-With regard to the Secretary Director, after joining the disengagement plan launched by the Company ("Plan 60"), to which we will refer below, she assumes a 12 months non-competition obligation, in the event that her exit from the Company occurs within the framework of the said Plan.
+Change of control clause In the event of a change of control, executive Directors shall be entitled to a severance payment equivalent to one year's fixed and short-term variable remuneration.
+Severance pay The Chief Executive Officer and the Secretary are entitled to receive an indemnity if the relationship is terminated by unilateral decision of the Company without just cause equivalent to one year's fixed and short-term variable remuneration.
+Compensation for a unilateral decision by the Director with just cause Besides the event of a change of control, the Chief Executive Officer is entitled to an indemnity equal to one year's fixed and variable short-term remuneration if the company is in serious and culpable breach of its obligations, or if the Chief Executive Officer ceases to be the Company's sole Chief Executive Officer.
+As regards the Secretary Director, she is entitled to the same indemnity in the event of a serious breach by the Company of its obligations, including the loss of the position of Secretary Director.
+Restrictive covenants The Chief Executive Officer's contract includes a post-contractual restrictive covenant for 12 months.
+This covenant is remunerated, the compensation for the non- competition restriction being an annuity of fixed remuneration and short-term annual variable remuneration.
+As regards the Secretary Director, following her incorporation into the severance plan implemented by the Company ("Plan 60"), to which we shall refer below, she assumes a 12-month restrictive covenant, if her departure from the Company takes place within the framework of said plan.

-- e) "Malus" and "claw back" clauses: the contracts of the executive Directors have "malus" clauses that allow the Company to cancel the payment of long-term variable remuneration, as well as "clawback" clauses to demand the return of both short and long-term remuneration already paid, in certain cases during the 2 years following their settlement and payment.
-These events are defined in the Remuneration Policy 2021-2023 and are as follows: - The fact that the settlement and payment of said remuneration has been produced totally or partially on the basis of information whose falsity or serious inaccuracy is clearly proven a posteriori. - Material restatement with a material adverse impact on the financial statements when so considered by the external auditors (except for changes in accounting standards). - Sanctioning of the executive Director for serious breach of the Law or the Code of Conduct and other applicable internal regulations, if the breach has seriously damaged the image and reputation of the Logista Group or its perception by the markets, customers, suppliers or regulators, among others.
+Malus and claw back clauses The executive Directors' contracts have malus clauses that allow the Company to cancel the payment of long-term variable remuneration, as well as clawback clauses to demand the return of both short and long- term remuneration already paid, in certain circumstances during the 2 years following their settlement and payment.
+These events are set out in the Remuneration Policy 2022- 2024 and are as follows: - It shows that the settlement and payment of such remuneration has been made in whole or in part on the basis of information which is manifestly false or seriously inaccurate and subsequently proven to be false. - Material restatement with a material adverse impact on the financial statements when considered by the external auditors (except for changes in accounting standards). - Sanction of the executive Director for serious breach of the law or of the Code of Conduct and other applicable internal regulations, if the breach has seriously damaged the image and reputation of the Logista Group or its perception by the markets, customers, suppliers or regulators, among others.